Excellent

 DG8 Has Over 833 Listed Buildings - Check Before You Buy

-The Mid Galloway and Wigtown West Ward, which covers a significant portion of DG8, contains 833 listed buildings across categories A, B, and C. Purchasing a listed property without understanding the constraints and obligations involved can lead to unexpected costs and legal complications.
+The Mid Galloway and Wigtown West Ward, which covers a significant portion of DG8, contains 833 listed buildings across categories A, B, and C. Buying a listed property without understanding the constraints and obligations involved can lead to unexpected costs and legal complications.
 Alterations to listed buildings require Listed Building Consent, and repairs must use appropriate traditional materials.
 A RICS Level 2 survey identifies where specialist advice is needed and flags issues specific to historic construction before you exchange contracts.
 For properties with listed status, we recommend discussing the appropriate survey level with our team before booking.

 Common Defects Found in DG8 Properties